If you want an easy way to manage your content online, then you really should consider building your website with WordPress.

-For example, here are just some of the various kinds of sales page templates made available to users of a popular theme for marketers called OptimizePress …
+For example, below are just some of the sales page templates of a popular theme called OptimizePress …

-At its simplest, “pages” should be used for ”non-blogging” information and “posts” for telling people about your business.
-In fact, if you deleted all blog posts from your website or blog, you should have something that closely resembles a traditional website (i.e. a website that comprises of the standard web pages found in most business websites.)
+At its simplest, “pages” should be used for ”non-blog” type information and “posts” for promoting your business.
+In fact, if you removed all content published using posts from your website, you would end up with something that resembles a traditional website structure (i.e. a website that comprises of the standard web pages found in most business websites.)